team-raphael/dad-overflow/README.md

 The life of a parent can be an overflow-ing mess.
 Need help to sort it out?
 Then head to *Dad Overflow*.
 Developed by Dads for dads.

 ## FEATURES
- * Read posts from other dads
+ * Read and search posts from other dads
  * Create posts to ask or answer questions
  * Comment on existing posts
  * Make To-do lists to complete tasks